hyperf/hyperf/docs/en/amqp.md

 class FooRpcMessage extends RpcMessage
 {

-    protected $exchange = 'hyperf';
+    protected string $exchange = 'hyperf';

-    protected $routingKey = 'hyperf';
+    protected array|string $routingKey = 'hyperf';

     public function __construct($data)
     {
-        //To pass data
+        // Data to be passed
         $this->payload = $data;
     }

 }
 ```

-In this way, when we make an RPC call, we only need to directly pass the `FooRpcMessage` instance to the `call` method without having to define Exchange and RoutingKey every time it is called.
+In this way, when we perform an RPC call, we only need to pass the `FooRpcMessage` instance directly to the `call` method, without defining Exchange and RoutingKey every time we call it.